ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 #### Locking Overlays

 You may wish to lock an overlays to prevent it from getting accidentally moved around or resized.
 This is especially useful when using a frame-style overlay.
 To lock or unlock an overlay, click the padlock icon beside the Overlay in the Overlays Window.
-Or, right-click or <kbd>control</kbd>-click on an overlay, and choose "Lock Overlay" from the menu that shows up.
+Or, right-click or <kbd>control</kbd>-click on an overlay, and choose <samp>Lock Overlay</samp> from the menu that shows up.

 #### Linking Overlay Groups

-A collection of overlays can be moved around the main window together as if they were one Overlay, by using Linked Groups.
+A collection of overlays can be moved around the Main Window together as if they were one Overlay, by using Linked Groups.
 To link a group of Overlays, first add them to a folder Group.
 (See above.)
 Once added to a Group, you'll see a tiny {% inlineicon linkgroup 15 inverted %}Link Group{% endinlineicon %} icon show up in the entry for the Group in the Overlays Window.
 Click the link icon to link the Group.
 Once linked, the overlays will move together when dragged in the Main Window.
 To unlink, click the {% inlineicon linkgroup 15 inverted %}Link Group{% endinlineicon %} icon again.

 Linking and unlinking can also be found in the contextual menu when right-clicking or <kbd>control</kbd>-clicking on an Overlay.